rancher/fleet/docs/bundle-diffs.md

-## Generating diff for modified Git Repos
+## Generating Diffs for Modified GitRepos

 Continuous Delivery in Rancher is powered by fleet.
-When a user adds a git repo, then Continuous Delivery creates the associated fleet bundles.
+When a user adds a GitRepo CR, then Continuous Delivery creates the associated fleet bundles.

-This can be accessed in the UI under the bundles section.
-At times charts such as operators may launch additional resources which are not part of the git repo or bundle itself.
+You can access these bundles by navigating to the Cluster Explorer (Dashboard UI), and selecting the `Bundles` section.

+The bundled charts may have some objects that are amended at runtime, for example in ValidatingWebhookConfiguration the `caBundle` is empty and the CA cert is injected by the cluster.

 This leads the status of the bundle and associated GitRepo to be reported as "Modified"